peter88213/pywoo/README.md

 1. Write your novel with yWriter.
 Please consider the conventions descripted above.
 Backup entire project and close yWriter.

 2. Move into your yWriter project folder, and right-click your .yw6 or .yw7 project file.
-   In the context menu, choose `Proof reading`.
+In the context menu, select `Proof read with OpenOffice`.

 3. If everything goes well, you find an OpenDocument file named `<your yWriter project>_proof.odt`.
 Open it (double click) for proof reading.
 The proof reading document contains Chapter `[ChID:x]` and scene `[ScID:y]` markers according to yWriter 5 standard.  __Do not touch lines containing the markers__  if you want to be able to reimport the document into yWriter.

-4. In order to write back the proofread scenes to the yWriter project, klick the toolbar button with the yWriter logo, or select the menu item `Tools > Add-ons > yWriter export > Write proofed scenes back to yWriter`.
+4. In order to write back the proofread scenes to the yWriter project, select the menu item `File > Export to yWriter`.

+### Exporting from yw6/7 project

+1. Write your novel with yWriter.
+Backup entire project and close yWriter.

+2. Move into your yWriter project folder, and right-click your .yw6 or .yw7 project file.
+In the context menu, select `Export to OpenOffice`.

+3. If everything goes well, you find an OpenDocument file named `<your yWriter project>.odt`.

+### Creating a new yw7 project

+1. Open your work in progress or outline in OpenOffice writer.
+Please consider the conventions descripted above.

+2. Select the menu item `File > Export to yWriter`.

+3. Close OpenOffice Writer.
+If everything goes well, you find a new yWriter project named `<your document>.yw7`.

 ## Requirements

 * Windows